tailstream-io/tailstream-agent/README.md

    ```
 3. **Enter your Stream ID and Access Token** when prompted
 4. **Done!** The agent will automatically discover and stream your logs

+For production use, run the agent as a non-root user.
+The one-liner installer configures this automatically.

 ### Building from Source